jundalisay/spblist/content/en/research/mohammad/quran/sura-007d.md

 199. Be tolerant, and command decency, and avoid the ignorant.

-200. And when a suggestion from Satan assails you, take refuge with Allah.
+200. And when a suggestion from Satan assails you, take refuge with Enki.
 He is Hearing and Knowing.

 201. Those who are righteous—when an impulse from Satan strikes them, they remind themselves, and immediately see clearly.